peteroupc/html3dutil/doc/H3DU.CurveTube.md

 #### Parameters

 * `func` (Type: Object)<br>
-    A curve evaluator object that describes the 3-dimensional curve to extrude a tube from.
+    A <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a> that describes the 3-dimensional curve to extrude a tube from.
 * `thickness` (Type: Number) (optional)<br>
     Radius of the extruded tube.
 If this parameter is null or omitted, the default is 0.125.
 * `sweptCurve` (Type: Object) (optional)<br>
-    A curve evaluator object that describes a two-dimensional curve to serve as the cross section of the extruded shape.
+    A <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a> that describes a two-dimensional curve to serve as the cross section of the extruded shape.
 The curve need not be closed.
 If this parameter is null or omitted, uses a circular cross section in which the V coordinate ranges from 0 through 1.
 The cross section will generally have a radius of 1 unit; bigger or smaller cross sections will affect the meaning of the "thickness" parameter.

 ### Methods

-* [endpoints](#H3DU.CurveTube_H3DU.CurveTube_endpoints)<br>TODO: Not documented yet.
+* [endpoints](#H3DU.CurveTube_endpoints)<br>TODO: Not documented yet.
-* [evaluate](#H3DU.CurveTube_H3DU.CurveTube_evaluate)<br>Generates a point on the extruded tube from the given u and V coordinates.
+* [evaluate](#H3DU.CurveTube_evaluate)<br>Generates a point on the extruded tube from the given u and V coordinates.

- <a name='H3DU.CurveTube_H3DU.CurveTube_endpoints'></a>
+ <a name='H3DU.CurveTube_endpoints'></a>
 ### H3DU.CurveTube#endpoints()

 TODO: Not documented yet.